skuep/AIOC/README.md

 ## Future Work ##
 - Overmolded enclosure design (DIY using 3D-Printed mold and Resin/Hotglue)
+- Possible a console or the something similar to change settings such as CM108 style vs Automatic PTT style firmware on the fly.
 - Maybe integrate a TNC Modem with KISS interface?
 (I am not sure if that is worth the effort)

 ![Top side of PCB](doc/images/k1-aioc-photo.jpg?raw=true "Top side of PCB")